raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial2.md

 &nbsp;

+### 4.4 Exploring the georeferenced image

 Explore the angles of your image, turn your layer on and off to see whether your georeferencing is accurate.
 If not, you can go back to your georeferencer and edit your GCPs.
 You could also, if you were working with another type of image and you noticed strong gaps, consider other transformation types that model different transformations across your image (this is especially useful if you work with old maps that can have slightly distorted boundaries or coastlines compared to reality).

 ![](../../../../docs/assets/images/adv2-17.png)

 &nbsp;

+## V. Digitizing

+As a final step, let's illustrate
 ![](../../../../docs/assets/images/adv2-18.png)

 &nbsp;